madhu-smita-behera/Customer-Segmentation-on-e-commerce-data/README.md

 # Customer-Segmentation-on-e-commerce-data
 In this e-commerce customer segmentation project, we aim to analyze vast datasets to uncover distinct consumer behaviors and preferences.
+By employing advanced analytics techniques, we seek to categorize customers into meaningful segments, enabling targeted marketing strategies and personalized experiences, ultimately enhancing customer satisfaction and business profitability.